-CITY PASS SALE: Get up 6% OFF the London Pass or the Paris Pass through January 31st, 2017.
+CITY PASS SALE: Get up to 6% OFF the London Pass or 10% OFF the Paris Pass through February 28th, 2017.
 Follow the links and use the codes provided at checkout!

 If you want to experience Europe on a budget, you’ve got to find ways to save everywhere you can.
 To get the most bang for your traveling buck, you’ll definitely want to consider using credit card rewards.